No, Nevada is not a no fault state. Instead, Nevada is a “fault state” for car accidents and personal injury cases in general.

 When if I was partly at fault?

 If a car crash case goes to trial, defendants who are only partially at fault are required to pay less money than defendants who were 100% to blame.
-For example, a defendant that was apportioned 75% of the fault should pay only 75% of the total damages.2
+For example, a defendant who was apportioned 75% of the fault should pay only 75% of the total damages.2

 How do I collect damages following a car accident in Nevada?